A single-cell transposable element atlas of human cell identity.

 Abstract

-Single cell RNA sequencing (scRNA-seq) is revolutionizing the study of complex biological systems.
+Single-cell RNA sequencing (scRNA-seq) is revolutionizing the study of complex biological systems.
 However, most sequencing studies overlook the contribution of transposable element (TE) expression to the transcriptome.
-In both scRNA-seq and bulk tissue RNA sequencing (RNA-seq), quantification of TE expression is challenging due to repetitive sequence content and poorly characterized TE gene models.
-Here, we developed a tool and analysis pipeline for Single cell Transposable Element Locus Level Analysis of scRNA Sequencing (Stellarscope) that reassigns multi-mapped reads to specific genomic loci using an expectation-maximization algorithm.
+The quantification of locus-specific TE expression in scRNA-seq experiments is challenging due to their repetitive sequence content and poorly characterized annotations.
+Here, we developed a computational tool for single-cell transposable element locus-level analysis of scRNA sequencing (Stellarscope) that reassigns multimapped reads to specific genomic loci using an expectation maximization algorithm.
 Using Stellarscope, we built an atlas of TE expression in human PBMCs.
-We found that locus-specific TEs delineate cell types and define new cell subsets not identified by standard mRNA expression profiles.
-Altogether, this study provides comprehensive insights into the influence of transposable elements in human biology.
+We found that locus-specific TEs delineate cell types and define cell subsets not identified by standard mRNA expression profiles.
+Altogether, this study provides comprehensive insights into the influence of TEs in human biology at the single-cell level.

 Person Type: